yanming1/akka/akka-docs-dev/rst/stages-overview.rst

 Fan-out stages
 ^^^^^^^^^^^^^^

-Most of these stages can be expressible as a ``FlexiRoute``.
+Most of these stages can be expressible as a ``GraphStage``.
 These have one input and multiple outputs.
 They might route the elements between different outputs, or emit elements on multiple outputs at the same time.

 **The custom fan-out stages that can be built currently are limited**